Foodvisor automatically tracks what you eat using deep learning – TechCrunch

 “We’ve spent a little over two years doing research and development before we launched the app in 2018 in France,” co-founder and CMO Aurore Tran told me.
 Foodvisor has raised $1.5 million so far (€1.4 million).

-The company is using deep learning to enable image recognition and detect what you’re about to eat.
+The company is using deep learning to enable image recognition to detect what you’re about to eat.
 In addition to identifying the type of food, the app tries to estimate the weight of each item.

 Foodvisor tries to evaluate the distance between your plate and your phone using camera autofocus data.
 It then calculates the area of each food item.
 The company then tries to extrapolate the volume of each item depending on the type of food.